ftsrg/mondo-sam/README.md

  * In an admin command prompt, run: `
    * `R -f install.R`

 After converting the results to the right CSV format (see above), adjust the reporting configuration settings in the `reporting/config.json` file.
-These parameters will determine exactly what kind of plots will be generated.
+These parameters determine exactly what kind of plots will be generated.
+For further information, read the reporting [section](https://github.com/FTSRG/mondo-sam/wiki/Reporting) on wiki.

 Finally, it is already possible to generate the diagrams.
 The easiest way for this to use the Python wrapper module:
  * `./reporting/report.py --source source_csv_path -- output output_folder_path --config config_json_path`

 Insert valid parameters instead the paths.
-The wrapper module actually just invokes the `generate_diagrams.R` script, but it is still recommended to use for two reasons.
+The wrapper module actually invokes the `generate_diagrams.R` script, however it is still recommended to use for two reasons.
 The Python script:
- 1. can solve the working directory problem easily and
+ 1. solves the working directory problem and
  2. provides a more useable argument parser.